Returns Management Guide: Optimizing Your E-commerce Returns Processes

 You’ll also want to make sure that the policy is visible and easily found on your site so that customers don’t send ineligible items for returns.
 This could help you avoid a logistical nightmare.

-Check out our Return Policy Generator to get a custom return policy for your business in minutes!
+Check out our Return Policy to get a custom return policy for your business in minutes!

 The second most common reason customers say they return items is because of poor quality.
 Just as you would have your team inspect products that are returned to your business from your customers, you’ll also want to inspect products that come from your suppliers and manufacturers.